risa1796/-A-Study-of-Customers-Insurance-Charges/README.md

        Lessons learned: For dealing with times series analysis, it is crucial to understand how dataframe.shift() works.
 Explanation included in the Notebook!

    2.2  [😷 Forecasting number of Covid-19 patients using CNN-LSTM](https://github.com/risa1796/Forecasting-Regression-exercises/blob/main/Forecasting_number_of_Covid_19_patients_using_CNN_LSTM.ipynb) Credits to : [PseudoLab](https://colab.research.google.com/github/Pseudo-Lab/Tutorial-Book/blob/master/book/chapters/time-series/Ch5-CNN-LSTM.ipynb?authuser=2#scrollTo=yKZhY7rpgkIW)

+       - TOO SMALL DATA (only around 300 days !! )
+       - The reference code used South Korea data and I used Germany's but I get bad result with overfitting problem.
+Need to take a closer look (soon...)